Nabeel-javed/audits/Legacy Buy-Burn Audit.md

-# MProfy-Dao-Web3 Security Review
+# Legacy Buy-Burn Security Review

-A security review of the MProfy-Dao-Web3 smart contract protocol was done by [0xepley](https://twitter.com/0xepley). \
+A security review of the Legacy Buy-Burn smart contract protocol was done by [0xepley](https://twitter.com/0xepley). \
 This audit report includes all the vulnerabilities, issues and code improvements found during the security review.